Build a document in minutes with our step-by-step tool.

 Although non-payment of rent is technically non-compliance with the lease provisions, they’re often addressed as separate matters.
-With a 3-day notice, the tenant has three days from the date of the notice to pay their rent or correct the violation.
-This Colorado eviction notice is subject to Colorado landlord-tenant law notated as Colo.
-Rev. Stat. § 13-40-104(d).
+With a three day notice, the tenant has three days from the date of the notice to pay their rent or correct the violation.
+This Colorado eviction notice is subject to Colorado landlord-tenant law notated as CRCCP § 13-40-104(d).

 A Colorado Lease Termination Letter isn’t technically an eviction notice, but it does end the agreement between the landlord and the tenant.
-This letter is used to end a month-to-month agreement.
-However, you must give notice based specifically on how long the tenant has resided on the property as listed in Colo.
+This letter is used to end the lease term of a month-to-month lease agreement.
+However, you must give notice based specifically on the amount of time the tenant has resided on the property as listed in Colo.
 Rev. Stat. § 13-40-107:

 Colorado eviction notices must be written in compliance with Colorado landlord-tenant law.
 They must also include a certificate of service that is dated and signed by the person who serves the notice.
 Landlords may not begin the court process of eviction without first issuing a written eviction notice.